What to do in Kotor: the Most Picturesque Town in Montenegro

 check out Saint Luke's church from the back!

-St. Luke's church, a Baroque-style building near the city walls, has a unique history, which starts in the 12th century.
+St. Luke's church is a Baroque-style building near the city walls and its history starts in the 12th century.

-This church has some original walls at the back; don't miss the pretty round tower there (see pic below)!
-I kept taking pictures of it every day, it's so unique.
+But St. Luke's church has some original walls at the back; don't miss the pretty round tower there (see the 2nd picture)!
+I kept taking pictures of it every day I passed it, it just looks so unique!

 Uniquely looking small old Saint Luke's Church on a bright square with white cliffs as a backdrop